 Runtime visual results;

-Initially, the vulnerable tissue sample will consist of randomly-placed healthy H_ost cells Bcl11b's presence is dependent on a probability from Kueh et al. [2].
+Initially, the vulnerable tissue sample will consist of randomly-placed healthy H_ost cells.
+Bcl11b's presence is dependent on a probability from Kueh et al. [2].
 Many meticulously derived probability distributions were generated from the bountiful data from many experiments and conclusions in Kueh et al. This of course is especially true for the distribution of Bcl11b, and is inquisitively true (in subtle contrast), for the fluorescent-tracking protein associated with Bcl11b, [viz] Bcl11b-YFP [2].
 Figure 5 is sans Bcl11b, (no ‘B’s).
 It must have this gene to continue the runtime.
 The simulation program gracefully halts when no B’s are sensed.

 Legend;